 Objective

-The aim of this document is to provide guidance on the delivery of the different types of services such as Information Service, Navigational Assistance Service and Traffic Organisation Service by a VTS [to ensure that the service provided is consistent worldwide].

-Implicit in the statement that contracting governments, wherever possible, shall follow the VTS guidelines developed by the Organisation, is the need to ensure consistency in the approach taken to the delivery of VTS and to avoid confusion for the mariner trading between various jurisdictions about the delivery of VTS services.
+The aim of this document is to provide guidance on the delivery of the different types of services given by a VTS such as Information Service, Navigational Assistance Service and Traffic Organisation Service.
+The guidelines also aim [to ensure consistency in the provision of the service worldwide in order to avoid confusion for the mariner trading between various jurisdictions about the delivery of VTS services].

 Acronyms and Definitions

-To assist in the use of these Guidelines, the following acronyms and definitions based on IMO resolutions have been used:
+To assist in the use of these guidelines, the following acronyms and definitions mainly based on IMO resolutions have been used: